Urethral cancer: Diagnosis

 Diagnosis is established by transurethral biopsy and histological findings.
 Bladder cystoscopy is performed to detect if there is simultaneous bladder cancer.

 Histology

-Types of urethral cancer include the most common type urothelial carcinoma, and others including squamous cell carcinoma, and adenocarcinoma.
-Melanoma and sarcoma are rare.
+The most common histology seen in primary urethral cancer (a cancer which originates in the urethra, as opposed to cancer cells from elsewhere in the body which metastasize to the area) is urothelium, a type of transitional epithelium.
+Urothelial cell cancers comprise just over half of primary urethral cancers.
+Roughly another quarter of cases are squamous cell carcinomas, and the majority of the remainder are adenocarcinomas, which originate from the cells of various secretory glands in and around the urethra.
+Up to 10% of primary urethral cancers have variant histology types, or have unclear cells of origin.

 Staging

 The World Health Organization classification of tumours of the urinary system and male genital organs (4th edn) was published in January 2016.
 Urethral cancer has also been classified by the TNM staging system.

 Treatment

 Surgery is the most common treatment for cancer of the urethra.
 One of the following types of surgery may be done: Open excision, Electro-resection with flash, Laser surgery, Cystourethrectomy, Cystoprostatectomy, Anterior body cavity, or Incomplete or basic penectomy surgery.

-Radiation therapy has also been used in some cases.
+Radiation therapy is also an option.
+However, due to increased rates of complications such as urethral stricture, urinary incontinence, stenosis of the urethra, non-infectious cystitis, and other disorders of the pelvic region, surgery is preferred over radiation therapy.
+Chemotherapy and radiation therapy are often used together against cancers which prove resistant to one or the other.

 Chemotherapy is sometimes used to destroy urethral cancer cells.
 It is a systemic urethral cancer treatment (i.e., destroys urethral cancer cells throughout the body) that is administered orally or intravenously.
 Medications are often used in combination to destroy urethral cancer that has metastasized.
 Commonly used drugs include cisplatin, vincristine, and methotrexate.

 Side effects include anemia (causing fatigue, weakness), nausea and vomiting, loss of appetite, hair loss, mouth sores, increased risk for infection, shortness of breath, or excessive bleeding and bruising.